-BROADCAST RA ATE/ACRE WEED HERBICIDE, FORMULATION, and MODE OF ACTION CODE 1 AMOUNT OF FORMULATION POUNDS ACTIVE (AI or AE) REMARKS AND PRECAUTIONS POSTEME OL FOR ROUNDUP READY FLEX COTTON weeds usually results in poor control.
-Controls most annual weeds; exceptions include glyphosate-resistant Palmer amaranth, dayflower, Florida pusley, tropical spiderwort, doveweed and hemp sesbania.
+BROADCAST RA TE/ACRE WEED HERBICIDE, FORMULATION, and MODE OF ACTION CODE 1 AMOUNT OF FORMULATION POUNDS ACTIVE (AI or AE) REMARKS AND PRECAUTIONS POSTEMERGENCE OVER-THE-TOP BROADLEAF AND GRASS CONTRO Application of postemergence herbicide treatments to moisture stressed w Controls most annual weeds; exceptions include glyphosate- resistant Palmer amaranth and horseweed, dayflower, Florida pusley, tropical spiderwort, doveweed and hemp sesbania.
 Timely applications critical for purslane and morningglory.
 Conventional at plant and directed herbicide options must be used even in a Roundup Ready Flex program. glyphosate 4.0 SL (3 lb a.e.)
 5.4 SL (4 lb a.e.)
 5.0 SL (4.17 lb a.e.)
 5.5 SL (4.5 lb a.e.)
 6.0 SL (5.0 lb a.e.)
-32 to 48 fl oz 24 to 36 fl oz 23 to 34 fl oz 22 to 32 fl oz 19 to 29 fl oz 0.75 to 1.12 ROUNDUP READY FLEX CULTIVARS Use brands labeled for use in Roundup Ready Flex cotton."
-If applying a product other than Roundup WeatherMax or PowerMax refer to label for specific application rates and timings.
+MOA 9 32 to 48 fl oz 24 to 36 fl oz 23 to 34 fl oz 22 to 32 fl oz 19 to 29 fl oz 0.75 to 1.12 ROUNDUP READY FLEX CULTIVARS Use brands labeled for use in Roundup Ready Flex cotton.
 For WeatherMax or PowerMax, they may be applied overtop or directed to Flex cotton anytime from cotton emergence until 7 days prior to harvest.
 The maximum rate for any single application between emergence and 60% open bolls is 32 fl oz (1.12 lb a.e.).
 Do not exceed a total of 128 fl oz (4.5 lb a.e.) applied from emergence through 60% open bolls.
 Do not exceed a maximum of 44 fl oz (1.55 lb a.e.) applied between layby and 60% open bolls.
-Do not exceed a maximum of 44 fl oz between 60% open bolls and harvest.
+Do not exceed a maximum of 44 fl oz texceed a maximum of 44 fl oz between 60% open bolls and harvest.
 Directed applications may be more effective in larger cotton to allow better coverage of weeds under canopy or to allow for tank mixes with other herbicides.
 Glyphosate-resistant Palmer amaranth continues to spread rapidly.
 Programs including preemergence herbicides, tank mixes with glyphosate, and layby options other than glyphosate MUST be utilized.
-Compared to glyphosate alone, tank mix provides residual control of annual grasses, pigweeds including glyphosate-resistant Palmer amaranth, and tropical spiderwort if the acetochlor contacts the soil and is activated. glyphosate (numerous brands) + acetochlor (Warrant) 3 ME MOA 9 + 15 glyphosate + 3 pt 0.75 to 1.12 + 1.125 ROUNDUP READY FLEX CULTIVARS Apply when cotton is completely emerged until cotton reaches first bloom.
-A second application may be made as long as it is directed.
-Do not add adjuvants and do not mix with other pesticides.
+Compared to glyphosate alone, tank mix provides residual control of annual grasses, pigweeds including glyphosate- resistant Palmer amaranth, and tropical spiderwort if the acetochlor contacts the soil and is activated. glyphosate (numerous brands) + acetochlor (Warrant) 3 ME MOA 9 + 15 glyphosate + 3 pt 0.75 to 1.12 + 1.125 ROUNDUP READY FLEX CULTIVARS The label allows a topical application once cotton is completely emerged up until it reaches bloom; however, UGA research suggest topical applications be made from emergence through the 5 leaf stage of cotton development with directed applications being made afterward.
+A topical and directed application may be made as long as Warrant was not applied PRE; if Warrant was applied PRE then one POST option can be made.
+Do not add adjuvants and do not mix with other pesticides including Staple.
 Avoid heavy dew on cotton plant and extreme, hot conditions.
 Glyphosate-resistant Palmer amaranth continues to spread rapidly.
 Programs including preemergence herbicides, tank mixes with glyphosate, and layby options other than glyphosate MUST be utilized.